It’s only when you’re clear on your destination that you can plan a scaling strategy to get there.

 It is best to be financially conservative at this stage.
 Consider crowdfunding.
 It is the perfect scale strategy because it allows you to prove an idea rapidly without taking a big financial risk.

-4. Get Strategic advice
+4. Expand Business by Getting Strategic advice

 Every fast-growing business will soon hit a plateau.